The Best Lizards for Handling: Species That Welcome Your Touch

 Do all lizards like to be handled?

 No, they do not.
 Certain types of lizards can become very stressed when they are handled and do better when they are left alone in their tank and kept as display lizards.
-For some species, no amount of socialization will get them to enjoy being handled.
+For some species, no amount of socialization will make them enjoy being handled.

 Why do lizards drop their tails?